-If the vehicle is equipped with seat occupancy recognition, with seat for approx. 4 seconds after the ignition is switched on.
+If the vehicle is equipped with seat occupancy recognition, ⊌∞ illuminates for approx. 4 seconds after the ignition is switched on.

-If a child restraint system with transponders is detected,

-remains illuminated.
-Only then a child restraint system with transponders may be used on the front passenger seat as the front passenger airbag systems are deactivated
+If a child restraint system with transponders is detected, $\Join$ remains illuminated.
+Only then a child restraint system with transponders may be used on the front passenger seat as the front passenger airbag systems are deactivated $\diamondsuit$ 60.